OUR EXPERTS WERE HERE

 Southcentral Alaska – Prince William Sound & Katmai

-Like the Southeast, Southcentral Alaska offers remote wilderness, but it is linked via roads and numerous communities that can serve as base camps for land adventures.
-In fact, this region is home to over half of Alaska’s population, so small Alaska cruises here embark from unique road-accessed port towns like Whittier and Homer, with the city of Anchorage being the hub for your travel.
-Numerous options to explore beyond your cruise on an Alaska land tour include world-class fishing on the Kenai Peninsula or further exploration inland to Denali National Park.
+Like the Southeast, Southcentral Alaska offers remote wilderness, but it is better linked via roads.
+The numerous communities here serve as base camps for Alaska land tours.
+Numerous options to explore beyond your cruise include world-class fishing on the Kenai Peninsula or further exploration inland to Denali National Park.

 Southcentral Alaska’s terrain ranges from volcanic landscapes in Katmai National Park, home to an impressive population of brown bears, to the windswept Aleutian Islands that make a 1,000-mile sweep toward Asia.
-In between lies a massive bay of blue ice, which can be experienced on a Prince William Sound glacier cruise.
+In between lies a massive bay of blue ice, which can be experienced on a Prince William Sound glacier cruise reaching farther to Valdez and Cordova.
+This is the region for the adventurous!

 Alaska Small Ship Cruises to/from Seattle